soundio/soundstage/README.md

 > Most tests are run against unbuilt files.
 A local server must be serving the
 > dependency repos and the soundstage repo from the same location.

-The `soundstage/test.html` page is also used to run tests in via Github Actions and Selenium.
-Test results are seen at [github.com/soundio/soundstage/actions/](https://github.com/soundio/soundstage/actions/).
+The `soundstage/test.html` page is also used to run tests in Chrome, FireFox and Safari via Github Actions / Selenium.
+Test results can be seen at [github.com/soundio/soundstage/actions/](https://github.com/soundio/soundstage/actions/).

 ### Add a test